JeffersonLab/evgen_bggen/README.md

 # bggeb

 bggen is the Hall D photoproduction code that Rakitha Beminiwattha <rakithab@jlab.org> imported for SoLID background simulations.
-The modifications are made to allow electroproduction event generation with this code.
-For now bggen can only produce events for proton target only.
+The modifications were made to allow electroproduction event generation with this code.
+For now bggen can only produce events for proton target.

 Jixie Zhang (jixie@jlab.org) changed it to be compiled and run in 64-bit mode.
 Jixie also made some improvments as below.